ETC-A/etca-spec/extensions/32-bit-address-space/README.md

 ## Real 32-bit Address Mode

 A new mode known as _Real 32-bit address mode_ is added, indicated by a value of 2 in `cr14`.
-In real 32-bit address mode, all addresses are treated as being 32 bits long.
-Entering real 32-bit address mode _must_ preserve the program counter.
+In real 32-bit address mode, all addresses are treated as being 32 bit long.
+Addresses in Base mode refer to the (real) address which is their sign extension to 32 bits.

+Entering real 32-bit
+address mode _must_ preserve the program counter.
 Returning to Base mode from real 32-bit address mode must preserve the program counter _if possible_ - if the current program counter interpreted as a 16-bit address would not be the address of the current instruction, the behavior of the system is _unspecified_.

+Program execution starts at (real) address `0xFFFF8000`.
+This happens naturally due to the Base requirement of starting at `0x8000` and the fact that `0x8000` refers to its sign extension to 32-bits.

 # Interactions With Other Extensions